strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 ![](attachments/Clipboard_2020-12-09-18-18-51.png)

 But we can get the filter to be a bit more granular.
-In fact, you can create filters for litteraly every part of a packet!
+In fact, you can create filters for literally every part of a packet!

-Lets add port number.
+Let's add port number.

 $` tcpdump -n -r magnitude_1hr.pcap host 192.168.99.52 and port 80`